keul/keul.it/content/blog/link-preload-a-walkthrough/index.md

 This was the general workflow of the application, but let me highlight more:

 - Until the main JavaScript code has not been loaded we display a spinner (I know, I know... no SSR yet).
-- Until the `configuration.json` has not been loaded we can't say anything about what to show on the screen, so we just display a loading indicator.
+- Until the `configuration.json` has not been loaded we can't say anything about what to show on the screen, so we just display a loading indicator.<br>
+  What I mean: React is up and running, but it has not bloody idea on what to do.
 - When both the main JavaScript source and the configuration file are loaded we can both:

   - start the execution (by calling the API)
   - load additional chunks (if needed).
+  - start to display watermark for results we are expecting

 - All these resources are cached in the browser (but as I said we were working for improving the first-visit journey) and in a **caching HTTP reverse proxy**.

-  Almost all resources in the list, apart the main page which is cached for a short time, never change.
+- Almost all resources in the list, apart the main page which is cached for a short time, never change.
   _Please note_: effects of this caching layer is not visible in this example.

 One final note: you probably already noted that the API call is performed with an HTTP GET method (with parameters as query string arguments).
-The application can (and most of the times will) use a more common HTTP POST too.

-When applicable (not applicable to every kind on remote process) we use GET.
+The application can (and most of the times will) use a more common HTTP POST but when applicable (not for every kind of remote process) we use GET.<br>
-GET make the request call easier to be cached in the reverse proxy; caching a POST is doable but, in my limited experience, not so easy to be controlled/inspected.
+GET make the cache process easier in the reverse proxy; caching a POST is doable (at least in NGINX) but, in my limited experience, not so easy to be controlled/inspected.

-# The journey to the performance land
+# The journey in the performance land

 ## What we can do better?